aptnetdb/aptnetdb.github.io/about.markdown

 | Research Areas
 |-----
 | Applications Security - Mobile & Web Applications
-| Operating System - Android, iOS, macOS Windows & Linux OS
+| Operating System - Android, iOS, macOS, Windows & Linux OS
-| Hardware Security - Mobile, Desktops & Laptops
+| Hardware Security - Mobile, Laptops, ECU, SDR & ICS

 ## Disclaimer
 This is a personal blog.
 Any views or opinions represented in this blog are personal and belong solely to me and do not represent those of my employer.